Archive How Can I See My Kid’s Text Messages?

 imessage screenshot

-The problem is, this way you need your child’s Apple ID login information, and if they refuse to give it to you, you won’t be able to set their iCloud to show you their texts.
+The problem is, this way you need your child’s Apple ID login information.
+If they refuse to give it to you, you won’t be able to set their iCloud to show you their texts.

 Also, you can only view your child’s iMessages this way.
-They can still keep texting via other apps without your being able to monitor those texts.
+They can still keep texting via other apps without you being able to monitor those texts.

 How to See Your Child’s Texts on Android

+How can I see my child’s text messages on Android?
 Unlike iOS, Android doesn’t enable you to view your child’s text messages and doesn’t forward them to you either.
-However, you can monitor your child’s text messages and social media texts using Google Family Link.
+However, you can monitor your child’s text messages and social media texts using Google Family Link, a free app to see your child’s text messages.
 Here’s how you can do that:

 1. Install Google Family Link’s parent version on your own device.